Skip to main content

 • building additional trust in AI technologies

-The Pact is allowing front-runners and ambitious participants to test and share their solutions with the wider community.
+The Pact is allowing front-runners and ambitious participants to test and share their solutions with the wider community, while fostering the development and deployment of trustworthy AI.

 Signatories of the pledges